$0 North Carolina Foster Care Quick-Start Checklist

 What Happens If You Fail

 If the fire inspector identifies deficiencies, you will receive a list of items to correct.
 Once corrections are made, you contact your supervising agency to schedule a re-inspection.
-Depending on the fire marshal's schedule and your county's process, re-inspection can take one to three weeks to arrange.
+Depending on the fire marshal's schedule and your county's process, re-inspection can add weeks to the timeline.

-Minor issues — a missing extinguisher mounting bracket, an expired inspection tag — can often be corrected quickly.
+Minor issues — such as a missing extinguisher mounting bracket — can often be corrected quickly.
 Major issues — extensive electrical work, structural egress problems — can delay your timeline significantly.
 This is why a self-audit before the inspection matters.

 The North Carolina Foster Care Licensing Guide includes a full home inspection preparation section covering both the fire inspection and the general environmental safety requirements, including the room-by-room checklist drawn from NCDSS form standards and 10A NCAC 70E.1108.
 Preparing in advance costs you a few hours.
 Failing the inspection costs you weeks.